 2021: After missing two months of action with a torn ankle ligament, Davies did not quite hit the same heights in 2020-21, though he was still a permanent fixture in the Bayern line-up.

-2022: Davies was diagnosed with a heart condition in January 2022 and only recently returned to training for the Bundesliga champions.
+2022: Davies was diagnosed with a heart condition in January 2022 and missed three months of action before being given the all-clear to return.

 #5 Rodrygo | Real Madrid